 The apprentices of Richard Budd Sr included at different times William Bodman, Mayor in 1761, Osman Vincent, Mayor in 1771, and John Clark, Mayor in 1780.
-After the death of his first wife, Richard Budd Sr married Mary Tinsley.
-Their son was William Budd the attorney (1758-1840), Mayor in 1789.

 Jonathan Knackstone.
-Brewer.3 Elected to the Council 1738.
-A message of congratulation was sent to George II on the defeat of the Jacobite rebellion, presented to the king by the Lord Lieutenant of Berkshire.4
+Brewer.
+Elected to the Council 1738.
+A message of congratulation was sent to George II on the defeat of the Jacobite rebellion, presented to the king by the Lord Lieutenant of Berkshire.